-7.7 Status of EU R&D efforts for Green Corridors
+6.9 Status of EU R&D efforts for Green Corridors

-The overview of R&D priorities and recommendations described in the Technology Platforms in the previous chapter (i.e. the SRAs), in addition to Horizon 2020 and the Green Car Initiative, clearly show an increased focus towards developing intermodal, energy efficient, and more competitive solutions for the transport industry.
+The overview of R&D priorities and recommendations as described by the Technology Platforms in the previous chapter (i.e. the SRAs), in addition to Horizon 2020 and the Green Car Initiative, clearly show an increased focus towards developing intermodal, energy efficient, and more competitive solutions for the transport industry.
 The latter encompassing a variety of topics, spanning from business models to pure operational measures.

-At the same time, the significant source of information represented by The Transport Research Knowledge Centre, The EC - Research and Innovation web site, clearly show that the scope of R&D topics covered by various stakeholders are extensive and wideranging.
-In addition, these are very positive efforts and processes for dissemination of transport and intermodal best practices throughout Europe.
+At the same time, the significant source of information represented by The Transport Research & Innovation Portal, The EC - Research and Innovation web site, clearly show that the scope of R&D topics covered by various stakeholders are extensive and wideranging.
+In addition, these are very positive on-going efforts and processes for dissemination of transport and intermodal best practices throughout Europe.

 However, the scope and the variety of R&D recommendations identified is no guarantee for successful implementation and industry adoption of project results.
-As identified in other SuperGreen deliverables (D2.5 and D4.1v2), there are still a number of transport bottlenecks that need attention and alleviating measures.
-The latter forming the basis for of the R&D recommendations, while also being the main output from D5.1.
-The following section will therefore revisit these recommendations before the initial set of R&D recommendations are presented in chapter 9.
+As identified in other SuperGreen deliverables (D2.5, D3.1v3, D3.3 and D4.1v2), there are still a number of transport related ICT solutions, greening technologies and bottlenecks that need attention and alleviating measures.
+Being summarized and accumulated in D5.1 they collectively form part of the basis for the R&D recommendations.
+Hence, before the attention is given to the final set of R&D recommendations from the SuperGreen project, the concluding remarks from D5.1 are revisited.

-8 Findings and recommendations from D5.1
+7 Findings and recommendations from D5.1

-Another key starting point for the development of R&D recommendations is naturally importing the findings and main conclusions from D5.1.
+One important starting point for the SuperGreen R&D recommendations is naturally importing the findings and main conclusions from D5.1.
 The results from D5.1 indicates that the majority of bottlenecks identified can be improved by facilitating implementation and harmonisation of existing ICT-related measures, rather than of "hard" technologies.
-In many cases it also seems to be a matter of policies and harmonisation of regulations, and political reluctance to implement what is already available in terms of ICT systems and technologies, than a question of need for new developments.
+In many cases it also seems to be a matter of policies and harmonisation of regulations, than a question of need for new developments.

 The identification of unsolved bottlenecks was categorised according to some overall needs for mitigating measures (i.e. operational, ICT and transportation technology, Infrastructure, Policies, Legislation and regulations, and other).
 Gaps as basis for R&D recommendations were identified according to these needs based on what is available of technologies and ICT.
-In case gaps are considered as policy issues, this will be taken care of in WP 6.
+In case gaps are considered as policy issues, these will be taken care of in WP 6.